Delivery robot: Food delivery

 Deployments of food delivery robots were in a small scale prior to the COVID-19 pandemic.
 By January 2019, there were some deployments on United States college campuses.
 George Mason University became the first university campus that incorporated on-demand food deliveries by robots as part of its meal plan with 25 robot fleet from Starship Technologies.
 As the pandemic continued on, demands for food deliveries had increased significantly.
 This caused the demands for food delivery robots in college campuses to surge as well.
 Starship and other companies such as Kiwibot deployed hundreds of food delivery robots to several college campuses and some city streets in the United States and United Kingdom.
 Food delivery service companies also added delivery robots to their platform.
-For example, Grubhub partnered with Yandex to provide services in colleges.
+For example, Grubhub partnered with Yandex to provide services in colleges, while Uber Eats partnered with Serve Robotics, Motional, Cartken, and Avride for robot food delivery in various cities in the United States.
+Also, Yandex uses self-development Yandex Rover delivery robots for its delivery service «Yandex Eats» and «Yandex Shop» (Яндекс Лавка) in a number of Russian cities since 2019.
 Limitations of using food delivery robots includes inability to accommodate special delivery requests such as leaving the food at the door, and inability to navigate difficult terrains.
 This may require remote operators to help the robots to navigate around obstacles.

 Grocery delivery

-In April 2018, Starship Technologies launched its groceries delivery service in Milton Keynes, England, in partnership with supermarket chains The Co-op and Tesco.
+In April 2018, Starship Technologies launched its groceries delivery service in Milton Keynes, England, in partnership with supermarket chains Co-op and Tesco.
 By November 2020, said Starship Technologies, Milton Keynes had the "world's largest autonomous robot fleet".

-Early 2022 saw the opening of Nourish + Bloom, the first African American-owned autonomous grocery store in the world.The new store processes transactions using computer vision equipment in tandem with artificial intelligence-based voice and gesture technology.
+Early 2022 saw the opening of Nourish + Bloom, the first African American-owned autonomous grocery store in the world.
+The new store processes transactions using computer vision equipment in tandem with artificial intelligence-based voice and gesture technology.
 Nourish + Bloom offers delivery service using robotic vehicles supplied by Daxbot.
 That startup, which is based in Philomath, Oregon, and raising investments through a crowdfunding campaign, has developed a unit that can travel up to 10 miles at 4 mph and has a temperature-controlled cargo space.

 Package delivery

-In January 2019, Amazon launched an experimental service to deliver small packages to their Amazon Prime customers using delivery robots called Amazon Scout.
-The test was done in Seattle region and expanded to Irvine California, Atlanta, and Franklin in Tennessee.
+In 2019, Amazon launched an experiment to deliver small packages to their Amazon Prime customers using delivery robots called Amazon Scout.
+The test was done in Seattle region of the United States and expanded to Irvine, California, Atlanta, and Franklin, Tennessee.
 In 2021, after testing of package delivery robots had been done in 4 U.S. cities, Amazon created a new development center in Finland to make further advancement in the technology in order for their robots to better handle real-life navigations.
+The company cancelled Amazon Scout in 2023.